Echoesong/my-portfolio/README.md

 # Felkerfolio

 Welcome to **Felkerfolio**, a MERN stack application showcasing my work and skills as a software developer.
-The frontend is hosted on Netlify and can be accessed at  [Felkerfolio.netlify.app](felkerfolio.netlify.app), and the backend is hosted on Heroku.
+The frontend is hosted on Netlify and can be accessed at felkerfolio.netlify.app, and the backend is hosted on Heroku.

 ## Technologies Used
 * MongoDB: NoSQL Database used to store data